Final offers of housing when homeless

 caring responsibilities and local support networks

 For example, you should not be offered longer term housing somewhere which would mean you had to leave your job.
-But the council might expect your children to change schools if this wouldn't disrupt their education.
+But the council might expect your children to change schools if this would not disrupt their education.

 You can ask for a review for any reason if you think your final offer is unsuitable.
-But don't refuse to because you may not be offered anything else.
+But do not refuse to because you may not be offered anything else.